chetnashah/webconcepts/ios-work/MemoryManagement/PracticalMemoryManagement.md

 * Weak and unowned references in reference counting.

+## autorelease

+So autorelease is a way of extending the lifetime of an object, just enough so that it can survive across method call boundaries.
+But the pool will be drained at the end of event loop.

 ## Weak references

 **the object with the delegate should not retain its delegate, management/owning of the delegate is not the delegators responsibility, and must be weakly held by delegator.
 The real owner of a delegate is only the entity registering the delegate**